Minerra-Analytics/yellowfin-log-viewer/README.md

     - `https://repo1.maven.org/maven2/javax/servlet/jstl/1.2/jstl-1.2.jar`

-5. Save the downloaded jstl-1.2.jar file to the following directory on your Yellowfin server:
+5. Copy the downloaded `jstl-1.2.jar` file to the following directory on your Yellowfin server:

     `[yellowfin-install-directory]/appserver/webapps/ROOT/WEB-INF/lib`

 6. Restart the Yellowfin service.
-Doing this makes Yellowfin aware of the 'jstl-1.2.jar' library
+Doing this makes Yellowfin aware of the `jstl-1.2.jar` library

-    - If you are running Yellowfin in a clustered environment, start the Yellowfin service on all nodes in the cluster
+    - If you are running Yellowfin in a clustered environment, start the Yellowfin service on all nodes in the cluster.

 # Removing the Yellowfin Log Viewer
 ## The Process